kordk/torch-ecpg/README.md

 ## MLR approximate p-values

-The p-values returned by `tecpg run mlr` are approximations of the proper values.
-This is because it uses the normal distribution CDF as an approximation of the Student's T distribution CDF.
+The p-values returned by `tecpg run mlr` are approximations using the normal distribution CDF.
 This approximation is more accurate for larger degrees of freedom.
 As the number of degrees of freedom approaches $+\infty$, the CDF of the normal distribution and the Student's T distribution approach.
 The approximation is done because pytorch does not support the Student CDF and does not have the needed funtions to implement it efficiently.

-Accuracy tests:
+For example:

-- For 336 degrees of freedom and test t-statistic of 1.877, the percent error between the normal CDF and Student CDF is 0.04469%.
+- For 336 degrees of freedom and test t-statistic of 1.877, the percent difference between the normal CDF and Student CDF is 0.04469%.
-- For 50 degrees of freedom and test t-statistic of 1.877, the percent error between the normal CDF and Student CDF is 0.30206%.
+- For 50 degrees of freedom and test t-statistic of 1.877, the percent difference between the normal CDF and Student CDF is 0.30206%.

 The user should determine whether this accuracy is suitable for the task and the degrees of freedom.